 - If you notice the skin around the wound becoming red or painful, see your doctor or nurse as soon as possible.

-Preventing infection in traumatic wounds
+Preventing infection in wounds from injuries

 Tips to avoid infection of traumatic wounds: